Left to right: Leonard and Evelyn Pasternack; Bubbles and Gerald Rotstein

-I’d walk into the room and let the women hug me while they complimented me on my ponytail, school outfit, and how much I’d grown.
+I’d walk into the room and let the women hug me while they complemented my long thick ponytail, school outfit, and how much I’d grown.
 I’d pick at the cashews and eat all the toffee and chocolate-covered turtles sitting in porcelain candy dishes while listening to their gossip about people I didn’t know.
 They had a sense of familiarity with each other, like an inside joke that only they were privy to.

-What they didn’t know that night at the restaurant is that Evelyn would have two more sons, Gerry, who played the drums, and Joel, the youngest and most mischievous.
-That Bubbles would have a daughter, Lori, and a son, Fred, who would later care for their ailing parents.
-That my mother’s dear friend, Evelyn, at age 42 would be diagnosed and die from stomach cancer while her children were still young.
+What they didn’t know that night at the restaurant is that Evelyn would have two more sons, Gerry, who played the drums, and Joel, the youngest and most mischievous, or that Bubbles would have a daughter, Lori, with hair the color of night, and a son, Fred, who would later care for their ailing parents.
+They didn’t know that Evelyn, my mother’s dear friend, would be diagnosed with lymphoma and die at the age of forty-five while her children were still young.
 That Lorraine, my mother, at age 73 would celebrate Passover with friends and on her way back to the car be struck down by an erratic driver as her husband of 52 years looked on in shock.

 From the time I became a teenager, I couldn’t wait to escape my home and be on my own.
 I wanted to be born again.
-I wanted to be new—have a fresh start.
-I felt stuck, trapped, had to get out.
-I wanted my own life, without everyone’s stories in it.
-One that gave me a clean break from where I came from.
+I wanted to be new.
+I felt trapped and needed my own life without everyone’s stories in it–one that gave me a clean break from where I came from.

-Now I crave for a glimpse of my earlier existence with the people who I ran away from.
+Now I crave for a deeper understanding of my earlier existence with the people who I ran away from.

 I study the photo once more.
 I look at Gerald sitting next to Bubbles, looking like a hero in his army jacket.
-Bubbles, with her jet black hair and tanned face and slender legs, always dressed exotically, always in the latest fashions looking like a movie star.
+Bubbles, with her blue-black hair, tanned face and slender legs, always dressed exotically–always in the latest fashions looking like a movie star.

 My eyes focus on Evelyn and I wonder why she never let on that she was ill.
 If I close my eyes, I can hear her voice asking me, “How was school today?
 Come over and give me a big hug.”
-Then she’d cup my face with her delicate hands, pinch my cheek and say, “You’re getting cuter everyday.”
+Then she’d cup my face with her delicate hands, pinch my cheek and say, “You get cuter every day.”

 As much as the couples were different, they were also similar.

 Both Leonard and my father were devastated after their wives died.
-Their wives had always waited on them—they were homemakers and cooked all their meals.
-They were lonely widows and married their secretaries within a year who were young enough to be daughters.
-Both of their second wives were alcoholics who distanced them from their children.
+They were lost.
+Their spouses doted on them for years–cooking, shopping, and helping them choose the right suit or tie to wear.
+The two men were lonely widowers.
+They both married their secretaries within a year–women who were young enough to be daughters.
+Women who were childless alcoholics who distanced the men from their children.

 They have all passed away—only the children are left.
-We get together for dinners, sharing appetizers and talking about our parents, their friendships, quirks, and secrets like the collection of fortunes from Chinese cookies stashed in a kitchen drawer.
-Or a needlepoint my mother gave Ruthie and after her death, her son found with my mom’s obituary taped to the back of the frame.
-Or the fact that Leonard was a great photographer later in life, and that my mother and Ruthie’s friendship broke up in later years later because of a rift between the husbands.
+Some of us get together for dinners, sharing appetizers and talking about our parents, their friendships, quirks, and secrets like the collection of fortunes from Chinese cookies stashed in a kitchen drawer.
+Or a needlepoint my mother gave Ruthie after her death which her son found with my mom’s obituary taped to the back of the frame.
+Or the fact that Leonard was a great photographer later in life and that my mother and Ruthie’s friendship broke up in later years because of a rift between the husbands.